Veterans Advisory Council Members

 Desiree Barrett | Middletown CBOC

-Desiree Barrett has a Master’s in the Art of Teaching (MAT) in the field of Integrated Social Studies from Miami University (2010) and is certified in the state of Ohio for grades 7 through 12.
+Desiree Barrett has a Master’s in the Art of Teaching in the field of Integrated Social Studies from Miami University (2010) and is certified in the state of Ohio for grades 7 through 12.
 For her undergraduate degree (1997), also from MU, she had a double major in both history and philosophy.
 She currently works on a day-to-day basis as a substitute teacher (for all grades and need levels) after having served 24 years as a career firefighter/EMS provider/technical rescue technician (retired 2011).
 Desiree is still a certified fire/rescue-instructor as well.
-Prior to becoming a firefighter, Ms. Barrett served 4 years active duty as a U.S. Marine (1981-1985) then an additional year of active reserve duty, with the MOS of 2841, Ground Radio Repair, and ended with a rank of sergeant E-5.
+Prior to becoming a firefighter, Ms. Barrett served 4 years active duty as a U.S. Marine (1981-1985) then an additional year of active reserve duty as a Ground Radio Repair, and ended with a rank of sergeant E-5.
 From boot camp at Parris Island, she went to 29 Palms for school, then was stationed at Camp Lejeune, and finally at Okinawa.
 It was more than two years after her honorable discharge that she eventually married and had a wonderful son, and then had a second marriage with two beautiful daughters.
 Her first-born son was even born on the Marine Corps birthday!
 Desiree’s daughter-in-law has given birth to her first grandson, and she couldn’t be more proud of all three of her children.
-But with her children all being young adults, she wants to spend more time volunteering to help others, which she does now through GLSEN and the VAC.
+But with her children all being young adults, she wants to spend more time volunteering to help others, which she does now through the Gay, Lesbian, & Straight Education Network (GLSEN) and the Veterans Advisory Council.
 At GLSEN, the focus is on making schools safe learning environments for all students, regardless of stereotypes based on sex, gender, orientation, or how others are perceived in those regards.
-And at the VAC, which she joined in July 2015, she hopes to help bridge the gap between what veterans understand about their benefits and what is actually available and how to most effectively access it on the one hand and on the other hand to make the VA more aware of what veterans’ diverse needs are as well.
+Desiree joined the Veterans Advisory Council in July of 2015.
+She hopes to help bridge the gap between what Veterans understand about their benefits and what is available and how to effectively access it on the one hand and on the other hand to make the VA more aware of what Veterans’ diverse needs are as well.

 William (Bill) Fitzgerald | Dayton

-William (Bill) Fitzgerald was born and raised in Springfield Illinois.
+William (Bill) Fitzgerald was born and raised in Springfield, Ill.
 He moved to Ohio in 1988 with his father.
 After a few years, while watching the start of Desert Storm on the news, Bill realized he wanted to serve his country.
-He joined the Air Force on September 5, 1991.
-He retired from the Air Force in December 2013 after an injury in 2009.
+He joined the U.S. Air Force on September 5, 1991.
+He retired from the U.S. Air Force in December of 2013 after an injury in 2009.
 Bill served for 22 years.

 Bill is currently completing his bachelor’s degree in Health Care Administration.
 He enjoys reading, fishing with his son, spending time with his wife and with his daughter.